prevwong/craft.js/packages/docs/docs/api/useEditor.md

     ["connectors", "Object", [
       ["select", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when clicked will in turn click the specified Node's user component"], ["hover", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when hovered will in turn hover the specified Node's user component"], ["drag", "(dom: HTMLElement, nodeId: String) => HTMLElement", "Specifies the DOM that when dragged will move the specified Node's user component.
-Only applicable if the component is rendered as an immediate child of a <Canvas /> component."], ["create", "(dom: HTMLElement, userElement: React.ReactElement) => HTMLElement", "Specifies the DOM that when dragged will create a new instance of the specified User Element at the drop location."]
+Only applicable if the component is rendered as an immediate child of a &lt;Canvas /&gt; component."], ["create", "(dom: HTMLElement, userElement: React.ReactElement) => HTMLElement", "Specifies the DOM that when dragged will create a new instance of the specified User Element at the drop location."]
     ]],
     ["actions", "Object", [
       ["add", "(nodes: Node | Node[], parentId?: String) => void", "Add Node(s) to the given parent node ID.
-By default the parentId is the ROOT_ID"], ["delete", "(nodeID: String) => void", "Delete the specified Node"], ["move", "(nodeId: String, targetParentId: String, index: number) => void", "Move a Node to the specified parent Node at the given index.
-Subject to the conditions in query.canDropInParent()"], ["setProp", "(nodeId: String, props: Object) => void", "Manipulate the props of the given Node"], ["setHidden", "(nodeId: String, bool: boolean) => void", "When set to true, the User Component of the specified Node will be hidden, but not removed"], ["setCustom", "(nodeId: String, custom: (custom: Object) => void", "Update the given Node's custom properties"], ["setOptions", "(options: Object) => void", "Update the editor's options.
-The options object passed is the same as the  `<Editor />` props."]
+By default the parentId is the ROOT_ID"], ["delete", "(nodeID: String) => void", "Delete the specified Node"], ["move", "(nodeId: String, targetParentId: String, index: number) => void", "Move a Node to the specified parent Node at the given index."], ["setProp", "(nodeId: String, props: Object) => void", "Manipulate the props of the given Node"], ["setHidden", "(nodeId: String, bool: boolean) => void", "When set to true, the User Component of the specified Node will be hidden, but not removed"], ["setCustom", "(nodeId: String, custom: (custom: Object) => void", "Update the given Node's custom properties"], ["setOptions", "(options: Object) => void", "Update the editor's options.
+The options object passed is the same as the &lt;Editor /&gt; props."]
     ]],
     ["query", "Query", [
-      ["createNode", "(child: React.ReactElement) => Node", "Create a Node from a React element"], ["canDragNode", "(nodeId: String) => boolean", "Check if the given Node can be dragged"], ["canDropInParent", "(nodeId: String, parenNodeId: String) => boolean", "Check if the Node can be dropped in the specified Canvas Node"], ["getDropPlaceholder",
+      ["createNode", "(child: React.ReactElement) => Node", "Create a Node from a React element"], ["getDropPlaceholder",
         "(sourceNodeId: String, targetNodeId: String, pos: {x: number, y: number}, nodesToDOM?: (node: Node) => HTMLElement = node => node.dom)", "Given the target Node and mouse coordinates on the screen, determine the best possible location to drop the source Node.
 By default, the Node's DOM property is taken into consideration."